top of page

 • Lupus flares

-• Interferon-based medications — used for hepatitis C/B, multiple sclerosis, some blood cancers
+• Interferon-based medications: Used for hepatitis C/B, multiple sclerosis, and some blood cancers.

 What Are the Warning Signs?

-APOL1 kidney disease is often silent until it is advanced.
-The earliest signs can be subtle and easy to dismiss:
+APOL1 kidney disease often remains silent until it is advanced.
+The earliest signs can be subtle and easily overlooked:

-• Foamy or bubbly urine — this is protein leaking from the kidneys
+• Foamy or bubbly urine — this indicates protein leaking from the kidneys.

-If you or a family member of African descent has any of these signs — especially without diabetes — please ask your doctor about a kidney evaluation.
+If you or a family member of African descent experiences any of these signs — especially without diabetes — please consult your doctor about a kidney evaluation.

 Frequently Asked Questions